Rupt/julia-random-generator-hashes/README.md

 # Random sequences?
-Nah, just integer hash functions
+Nah, just hash functions

 Random number generators produce deterministic sequences.
 That's useful.
 It can also be useful to jump straight to the N-th item in the sequence.